Trump Mobile

 Trump Mobile is an American mobile virtual network operator (MVNO) owned by T1 Mobile that uses a licensed brand from The Trump Organization.
 (Note: Trump Mobile is not distributed or sold by the Trump Organization.)
-It was founded on June 16, 2025.
+It was founded on June 16, 2025, by Donald Trump Jr. and Eric Trump.

 History

 The brand's creation was announced on June 16, 2025, at Trump Tower in New York City by Donald Trump Jr. and Eric Trump, Donald Trump's sons.
 This date was chosen because it was the 10th anniversary of the announcement of Trump's 2016 presidential campaign.
-At the launch of the company's website it included a coverage map with the "Gulf of Mexico", instead of "Gulf of America" contrary to an executive order signed by President Trump.
-The map was removed from the Trump Mobile website.
-About a week after the initial announcement that the smartphones would be exclusively manufactured within the United States, Trump Mobile removed those references from its website after analysts pointed to the lack of existing U.S. facilities for such manufacturing.
-The T1 Phone launch date was changed from September 2025 to "later this year [2025]."
+At launch, the company's website displayed a coverage map with the Gulf of Mexico.
+As this was contrary to Trump's executive order to call it the "Gulf of America;" the map was removed from the website.
+It was initially announced that the smartphones would be entirely manufactured within the United States, but about a week later, after analysts pointed to the lack of U.S. manufacturing facilities, that promise was also removed from the website.